Some FAQs about baptisms (christenings) at St Nicholas Church, Shedfield.

 Q: What exactly is Baptism?

-A: Baptism or christening marks the beginning of a journey with God which continues for the rest of our lives.
-This first step is a response to God’s love.
-It is also a celebration, a time to come together with family and friends; remembering that your child is loved by God, is part of a wider community and has a place with God’s people.
+A: Baptism (or christening) marks the beginning of a journey with God which continues for the rest of our lives.
+It is also a celebration, a time to come together with family and friends; remembering that each of us is loved by God, is part of a wider community and has a place with God’s people.

 Q: What happens in the service?